 Note that the scenario underlying bgn could be different from the scenario underlying bnn.

-If SERTgn × LPIRnn/LPIRgn < [x]%, then the block of contracts passes the SERT.
+If SERTgn × LPIRnn/LPIRgn < 6.0%, then the block of contracts passes the SERT.

 b.
 Another more qualitative approach is to calculate the adjusted scenario reserves for the 48 combined economic and mortality scenarios both gross and net of reinsurance to demonstrate that there is a similar pattern of sensitivity by scenario.